brpo01/Project-Documentation/Project-14.md

 - Once you're in the Blue Ocean UI, click Create Pipeline
 - Select GitHub
 - On the Connect to GitHub step, click 'Create an access token here' to create your access token
-- Type in the token name of your choice, leave everything as in and click Generate token
+- Type in the token name of your choice, leave everything as is and click Generate token
 - Copy the generated token and paste in the field provided in Blue Ocean and click connect
 - Select your organization (typically your GitHub name)
-- Select the repo to create the pipeline from (ansible-config-mgt)
+- Select the repo to create the pipeline from
 - Blue Ocean would take you to where to create a pipeline, since we are not doing this now, click Administration from the top bar to exit Blue Ocean.
 - Create Jenkinsfile
   - Inside the Ansible project, create a deploy folder